Quick Takeaway

 Still getting lumps?
 Try the paste method first – mix your matcha with just a tiny bit of water to create a smooth paste, then gradually add more liquid.
 This technique prevents clumping better than adding all the water at once.

 If your matcha tastes bitter, you might be using water that’s too hot or whisking too aggressively with electric tools.
-Remember, gentle matcha brewing methods preserve the delicate sweet notes that make good matcha so enjoyable.

 Not getting enough foam?
 Make sure you’re using enough matcha powder (at least 1 teaspoon) and that your water isn’t too hot.
 Sometimes less water initially helps create better foam structure.